 Proper, early rehabilitation is essential for a swift recovery following a sports-related injury.

-Our rehab team includes physical therapists, athletic trainers, exercise physiologists, personal trainers and certified strength and conditioning specialists, along with our sports medicine physicians—all working together to meet the specific needs of athletes.
+Our rehab team includes physical therapists, exercise physiologists, personal trainers and certified strength and conditioning specialists, along with our physicians—all working together to meet the specific needs of athletes.

-- The team, under the direction of our sports medicine physicians, works to maximize optimal, individualized care for each athlete.
+- The team works to maximize optimal, individualized care for each athlete.

 - Athletes have access to advanced, state-of-the-art equipment and the latest techniques available.